CocoaPress/docs/docs/Printer/Printing.md

 ## Prerequisites

  - [ ] Your Cocoa Press should have the preheating timer run out, meaning that it's had time to warm up the core for printing.
- - [ ] You should have probed the mesh bed leveling of your printer, as well as set the Z offset per this guide [here.](#) <!-- TODO add link to probing and meshing? -->
+ - [ ] You should have probed the mesh bed leveling of your printer, as well as set the Z offset per this guide [here.](../Advanced/Troubleshooting.md#z-offset)

 ## Steps